tysoncung/tysoncung/README.md

 ## What I'm Building

-As CPO at hivo.co, I drive our product strategy while staying hands-on with cloud infrastructure and engineering practices.
-Making sure our systems scale without falling over is still my favorite part.
+As CPO at hivo.co, I drive our product strategy while staying hands-on with cloud infrastructure, AI systems, and engineering practices.
+Making sure our systems scale without falling over is still my favorite part, but building production AI that actually works is a close second.
 Previously built data platforms at Insurance Commission of WA.
 B.Sc Computer Science from NUS.

 **Day-to-day:**
+- Production AI/ML systems and LLM deployments
 - AWS infrastructure (the kind that actually stays up)
-- Production ML pipelines and LLM deployments
 - Kubernetes orchestration and container platforms
 - Real-time data analytics and streaming architectures